ellenyu/Getting-Cleaning-Data/README.md

 The actual data aggregated by this script is already processed data documented by the authors and the raw data.
 Although available in the dataset and exposed when unzipping, the raw data layer is not addressed by this script.
 However, the authors have provided full description of the data reduction method they applied and documented it in the features.txt and features-info.txt files.

-The description of the variables was used in the script to establish the ReGex dictionary and implement the translation required in step 4.

 Because the process of aggregation focused on regrouping similar data structures, similitude between the train and test data process is evident in the script.